Updated on December 27th, 2023

 A variation on the Langstroth hive is the Long Hive or Horizontal Langstroth.

-A Long Hive body is similar to a TBH except that’s designed to accept standard Langstroth deep frames.
+A Long Hive body is similar to a TBH, except that it’s designed to accept standard Langstroth deep frames.
 The elevated hive is easy to access.
 Only one frame is moved at a time during inspection.
 Frames with foundation allow centrifugal extraction.
 Foundationless frames should be wired for stability.

 These seem to be mostly DIY projects.
 While the standard frames are widely available, the boxes and accessories are not.
 Most online search results are for plans, not equipment.
 Examples are plans from Abbott Farms.